Labman42/JetEngine/README.md

 # JetEngine

-JetEngine, a lightweight inference engine for the [SDAR](https://jetastra.github.io/SDAR/) series (and other diffusion block decoding models) built on [nano-vllm](https://github.com/GeeeekExplorer/nano-vllm) support both dense and MoE models and Tensor Parallel distributed inference, delivers tons of acceleration compared to the naive implementation.
+JetEngine, a lightweight inference engine for the [SDAR](https://jetastra.github.io/SDAR/) series (and other diffusion block decoding models) support both dense and MoE models and Tensor Parallel distributed inference, delivers tons of acceleration compared to the naive implementation.

 In our benchmark, we tested the 4B SDAR model with block size 4 (basic acceleration setting) and batch size 128:
 - On NVIDIA A800, JetEngine reached 3000+ tokens/second.
 - On NVIDIA H200, JetEngine achieved 5000+ tokens/second using FlashAttention-2 + Triton kernels.

 This demonstrates that JetEngine can unlock production-level throughput for SDAR models, making it ideal for both research-scale batch inference and real-world deployment scenarios.

+## Notice
+For inference on llada, the large logits tensor will easily explode your GPU memory.

+For example, with batch size 32 and context length 1024.
+The total logits will occupy roughly `38GB` GPU memory.

+So for pure diffusion model consider decreasing the `max_num_seqs` when initializing `LLM` and `max_active` when generating.

 ## 🚀 New Features
 [11/04/2025] Support dllm-Var